 The Judicial Branch, for its part, is constituted by a Supreme Court of Justice, as well as appellate courts, trial courts, first instance and justice of the peace courts.
 The Superior Electoral Tribunal is also part of this branch.
 The death penalty has been eliminated.

-The main political groups in Costa Rica, represented in the Legislative Assembly, are the governing Citizen Action Party (PAC), the National Liberation Party (PLN), the Christian Social Unity Party (PUSC), the Broad Front Party (FA), the National Restoration Party (PRC), the National Integration Party (PIN), the Christian Social Republican Party (PRSC), among others.
+The main political groups in Costa Rica, represented in the Legislative Assembly, are the National Liberation Party (PLN), the Christian Social Unity Party (PUSC), the Social Democratic Progress Party (PSD), the New Republic Party (PNR), the Liberal Progressive Party (PLP) and the Broad Front Party (FA).

 Costa Rica has no armed forces since